 Active composting bins are a series of three or more bins that allow wastes to be turned on a regular schedule.
 Turning units are most appropriate for gardeners with a large volume of yard waste and the desire to make a high-quality compost.
 For building plans and ideas, see Wood and Wire Stationary 3-Bin System - PUB0214.

 - Alternate layers of high-carbon and high-nitrogen materials to about a 30:1 ratio.
 Add more nitrogen materials if the pile doesn't get hot, and keep the pile as moist as a damp sponge.
 Check the pile temperature regularly.
 When the heat decreases substantially (5 to 10 days), turn the pile into the next bin.
 Then make a new pile in the original bin.
 Repeat the process each time the pile in the first bin cools.
 After two weeks in the third bin, the compost should be ready for the garden use.
 See the Rodale Guide to Composting in your library for more information on hot composting.

 - This method produces a high-quality compost in a short time but requires more effort and space than a holding unit.

-- The unit can be built of wood, a combination of wood and wire, or concrete blocks.
+- The unit can be built of wood, concrete blocks or a combination of wood and wires.
 Another type of turning unit is the barrel composter, which tumbles the wastes for aeration.

 Choose Your Materials